full-stack-bcn/problem-sets/javascript.md

     { user: 'pacof',  password: 'abcd' }]
    ```
    and returns an object with two fields ``users`` and ``passwords`` containing
-   all the users and all the psswords collected together
+   all the users and all the passwords collected together
    ```js
    { users: ['jlopez', 'pacof'], passwords: ['1234', 'abcd'] }
    ```